 Big babies, postdates, birth intervals, single versus dual layer suturing, uterine thickness, the VBAC calculator...
 I cover it all.

-Throughout this six-hour online training, we will review multiple sources, how people have interpreted them, and how to evaluate medical literature so moving forward, you will be able to read and understand research.
+Throughout this six-hour online training, we will review multiple sources, how people have interpreted them, and what specific things to consider when evaluating medical literature on VBAC so you can identify strong studies and understand what the research really says.
 (Spoiler Alert: Reading the abstract isn't sufficient.)

 You’ll also learn about the evidence on hospital versus out-of-hospital VBAC so you can have an open, honest, and frank conversation with your patients about birth location that is based on facts, not hearsay or isolated incidents.